arsakhar/hugo-academic/content/virtual-reality/index.md

 <a href="/project/wildlife-enclosure/">Wildlife Enclosure</a> - Look after and take care of rescued animals located in exotic environments

-<b>Underwater Adventures (In Development)</b> - Explore and photograph aquatic life in this underwater world
+<a href="/project/underwater-adventures/">Underwater Adventures (In Development)</a> - Explore and photograph aquatic life in this underwater world
 {{< /tab >}}

 {{< tab tabNum="3" >}}